Artchibald/2022_icon_rebrand_scripts/README.md

 - magenta is consumer
 - guides: types of guides
 - see grid
-- we want rgb cmyk in dif colors
+- we want rgb cmyk in dif colours
 - 1 export is favicon.ico
 - stripes: designer chooses which and direction

-Initial inclination is a pop up with many options

-# Discoveries
+# Font issues

 Font type must be TT (truetype), doesn't work with O (opentype)